Yahapi/yahapi/README.md

 # Yet Another Hypermedia(ish) API specification

-If you're looking for a pragmatic Hypermedia-enabled REST convention for your project; Yahapi is the answer.
+Yahapi is a basic hypermedia-enabled REST convention.
+Its primary goal is to simplify API decisions you might need to make while building backend API's.

 Yahapi guides your API design to:

 - … link resources to each other;
 - … embed different resource types within your JSON response;